melvynator/ELK_twitter/tutorial/ml-example/readme.txt

 }

 You will have as well to build your "Machine Learning API" to generate the "sentiment" field.
-Complete the file "sentiment_server.py" to do so.
+Complete the file "api.py" to do so.

+To test your pipeline you can type:

+logstash --debug -f config/tutorial-ml.conf

+And see if you have the expected result.
+Good luck!